 There are about 2500 permanent residents on the island Hydra, and that means that Hydra is quite lively throughout the year.

 There is a large number of healthy cats on the island due to the restless animal charity HydraArk.

-Its committed volunteers not only take care/feed/ and vaccinate stray cats but also in cooperation with the local authorities run neutering programs to keep the numbers under control.
+Hydra Ark’s committed volunteers not only take care/feed/ and vaccinate the stray cats on Hydra but also in cooperation with the local authorities run neutering programs to keep the numbers under control.

 Can I Hike in Hydra?

 Yes, Hydra is a great place for hiking.
 The hiking trails are marked out with yellow and black signs that detail where you will go if you take the hike.
 There are easy and more demanding trails to choose from, depending on how experienced you are.

 In the summer, like most Greek islands close to Athens, and especially Hydra which is a super cosmopolitan island, it can get busy.